Abu al-As ibn al-Rabi': Conversion to Islam

 In October 627 Abu al-As was returning from Syria with a caravan of merchandise when he was attacked by Muslim raiders.
 He escaped capture, but the raiders took the merchandise, much of which belonged to other people in Mecca.
 Abu al-As crept into Medina by night and asked Zaynab to grant him protection, which she immediately provided.

 The next morning he asked about the stolen property.
-Muhammad gave the raiders a choice: he asked them as a favour to restore his relative’s property.
+Muhammad gave the raiders a choice: he asked them as a favour to restore his relative's property.
 The raiders agreed to return everything, including "old skins and little leather bottles and even a little piece of wood."
 Abu al-As was then asked if he would like to become a Muslim and keep the Meccans' property.
 He replied, "It would be a bad beginning to my Islam if I were to betray my trust."

 Abu al-As continued his journey to Mecca and returned all his neighbours' investments to them.
 He then announced that he was a Muslim, "and I would have become a Muslim when I was with [Muhammad], but that I feared that you would think that I only wanted to rob you of your property."
 He emigrated to Medina in May or June 628.

 Muhammad allowed Abu al-As to live with Zaynab again without requiring a new contract or dower.
 Alternative traditions, however, assert that Abu Al-As did make a new contract and pay a new dower.
 Their reconciliation only lasted about a year, for Zaynab died in mid-629.

 After Zaynab

-As a widower, Abu al-As returned to Mecca.
-He married again to Fakhita bint Sa'id ibn Al-As ibn Abi Umayya, and they had a daughter, Maryam.
-He never fought in any of the Islamic wars.
-He died in Mecca in February 634.
+After Zaynab's death in 8 AH / 629 CE, Abu al-As returned to Medina.

+He never remarried after her passing and lived the remainder of his life in quiet devotion and mourning.

+According to Ibn Saʿd (al-Ṭabaqāt al-Kubrā, vol. 8, p.
+36), Ibn ʿAbd al-Barr (al-Istīʿāb, 4:1679), al-Dhahabī (Siyar Aʿlām an-Nubalāʾ, 1:300), and Ibn Ḥajar al-ʿAsqalānī (al-Isābah, no. 4528), he “did not take another wife after Zaynab and died of grief soon after her.”

+He died in Medina in **12 AH / 633 CE**, faithful to her memory until his death.